 An infection control protocol is essential for any healthcare facility, including acute care settings, ambulatory clinics, and long-term care facilities.
 While each facility may have particular practices that they enact in different ways and may have different approaches in how they communicate their methodologies, the basics of good infection control remain the same.
 Following are the most critical steps for proper infection control, according to the CDC.

-Unsurprisingly, patient care is an essential part of infection control practices.
+Unsurprisingly, patient care is an essential area of focus for infection control practices.
 When clinicians and staff interact with patients, visitors, and each other, they must be cognizant of the possibility of transferring potentially infectious pathogens.

 Regular hand washing is certainly not the most glamorous or thrilling part of working in healthcare, but it is among the most effective healthcare hygiene best practices and ways to prevent HAIs, as well as create a safer healthcare environment.
-It is too easy to overlook the importance of hand washing in infection control, but it is absolutely essential.
-While the efficacy of different hand cleaning methods (e.g alcohol-based solutions vs. soap and water) is important, the most important factor is that healthcare workers find it convenient to clean their hands whenever necessary.
-As a result, most hospitals will want to have both dedicated hand washing and hand disinfection facilities easily available so that workers (as well as patients and visitors) can easily access them and practice good hand hygiene.
+Washing your hands is such a commonplace act that it can often feel insignificant, making it too easy to overlook the importance of hand washing in infection control.
+While understanding the efficacy of different hand cleaning methods (e.g alcohol-based solutions vs. soap and water) is important, the most important factor is that healthcare workers find it convenient to clean their hands whenever necessary.
+Because of this, most hospitals will want to have both dedicated hand washing and hand disinfection facilities easily available so that workers (as well as patients and visitors) can easily access them and practice good hand hygiene.

 Further Reading: CDC Guideline for Hand Hygiene in Health-Care Settings